Kings and Queens of Swords

 "Today we are indeed going to shock and amaze you with some of the old sideshow feats, some of them so dangerous, so bizarre, I hate to even think of them myself!"
 The electrifying voice and the snappy patter belong to Johnny Meah, "The Czar of the Bizarre."

-When I heard that my old friend from the midway was making a special appearance at the Barnum Museum in Connecticut, I was among the sideshow enthusiasts who came form near and far to see this "showman's showman" perform.
+When I heard that my old friend from the midway was making a special appearance at the Barnum Museum in Connecticut, I was among the sideshow enthusiasts who came from near and far to see this "showman's showman" perform.
 After every kid in the audience had promised (as I must ask you to do) "I will not, absolutely not, try any of these things at home," Johnny proceeded to eat fire, perform the "blockhead" act (hammer a twenty-penny nail up his nose), and swallow a World War II bayonet.
 Galumph!
-Removing the 18-inch blade from his gullet to big round of applause, the performer emitted a gurgly "Thank you very much."
+Removing the 18-inch blade from his gullet to a big round of applause, the performer emitted a gurgly "Thank you very much."
 When the laughter had subsided and his voice had returned to normal, he delivered the punch line: "Oh, I see what happened, I forgot to eat breakfast today; I'm down to the 'add' mark."

 The audience laughed and applauded in all the right places.
 They oohed and aahed on cue, since this 30-minute act is the essence of everything Johnny has learned during his 40-year career as a circus clown and sideshow performer.
 And yet I wonder how many people in the audience – and how many of you – still believe that that the sword folds up into the handle or employs some kind of special effect.